 Founded in 1998 in Chicago, IL by Fr.
 Bill Creed, SJ, and Ed Shurna (formerly Executive Director of the Chicago Coalition for the Homeless), the Ignatian Spirituality Project (ISP) offers experiences of hope, healing, and belonging to men and women recovering from homelessness and addiction.
 By inviting our participants into a deeper encounter with the God of their understanding, ISP retreats and spiritual programs provide the encouragement and empowerment necessary to make real, transformative life changes.
 Today, ISP offers retreats, follow up and spiritual accompaniment programs across the United States, Canada, and Ireland.

-In 2009, the former Executive Director of Loyola Jesuit Center expressed interest in bringing the ISP retreat to the retreat center.
-Relationships were built with ISP and Eva’s Village in Patterson, NJ, and the first ISP Morristown men’s retreat was held in June 2010.
-The first women’s retreat followed in September 2011.
-In 2017, Loyola Jesuit Center assumed formal sponsorship of the ISP Morristown program.
+In 2009, Loyola Jesuit Center expressed interest in bringing the ISP retreat to the retreat center.
+Relationships were built with ISP and Eva’s Village in Patterson, NJ, and the first ISP Morristown retreats were held in 2010.
+From 2017 until 2022, Loyola Jesuit Center held formal sponsorship of the ISP Morristown program